hacker3983/lsdiscovery/README.md

 <br>
 mv /root/passwords.txt ls-discovery
 <br>
-enter the name of the wordlist: passwords.txt <br>
+enter the wordlist name: passwords.txt <br>

 <br>
 <p> you can use the built in wordlists in ls-discovery look below to see the names of the built in wordlists.<br> and you can also download your own wordlist</p>